 Seasonality and Economic Cycle

-While the general coffee and snack shop industry is not largely seasonal and volatility is very low (Alvaraz, 2017), the ice cream industry specifically is a very seasonal industry relying on weather.
+While the general coffee and snack shop industry is not largely seasonal and volatility is very low (Alvaraz, 2017).
+The ice cream trade specifically is a very seasonal industry relying on weather.
 Most sales take place between March and September, with June being the strongest performing month (IDFA, 2015).

 Sensitivity to the economic cycle is a concern as people tighten their discretionary spending during recessions or low ends of the cycle, they are less likely to eat out.
 However, in the operating conditions section, “volatility has decreased over the past five years as consumers have resumed normal spending habits” (Alvarez, 2017).
-Additionally, consumers attitudes towards eating out and it is not as closely tied to the economy as it once was.
+Additionally, consumers attitudes towards eating out are not as closely tied to the economy as it once was.
 The current rebound from the recession is showing growth in most areas to be much slower than in past rebounds, however the restaurant sector has seen a much steadier growth (Lee, 2016).

 Socio-cultural Concerns

-Health concerns lead the reason for cutting back on ice cream and frozen novelties, however, selling indulgence and organic and natural buzzwords continue to perform well (Bloom, 2016).
+Health concerns lead the reasons for cutting back on ice cream and frozen novelties.
+However, selling indulgence and organic and natural buzzwords continue to perform well (Bloom, 2016).
 Specifically, gelato seems to be performing well for those that are health conscious with a sweet tooth as it has 30% less fat and less air than the ice cream counterpart, packing a stronger flavor in a smaller package (Zhu, 2016).
 Additionally, the average consumer may not differentiate gelato from ice cream or frozen yogurt.

 Economic Condition

 With the passing of Senate Bill 1532 in 2016, the minimum wage in Oregon is now on a tiered system with annual increases in Jackson county to $13.50/hour by July 2022 (Theen, 2016).The restaurant industry is largely dependent on minimum wage workers and employs a higher percentage of minimum wage workers than any other industry (Maze, 2017).
-The effects of the higher minimum wage on Jackson counter are not yet known but there have been mixed results in other cities like Seattle and San Francisco.
+The effects of the higher minimum wage on Jackson counter are not yet known, but there have been mixed results in other cities like Seattle and San Francisco.
 While Seattle has not seen a large decrease in restaurants (Sherman, 2017), the San Francisco market has seen increases in restaurants closing as much as 14% in some sectors.
 While it is not solely a result of the increased minimum wage, for every $1 increase in minimum wage, the number of new restaurants falls by roughly 5% (Maze, 2017).

 Target Market